Design Thinking for Customer Success: A Blueprint for Innovation, Not Sales

 Designing for the Customer’s Customer

-Too many Customer Success strategies stop at the first layer.
-They serve the buyer, the admin, or the procurement contact but rarely design for the ripple effect.
 In reality, success doesn’t happen until the end user experiences value and passes that value forward.

 Design Thinking pushes CS teams to expand their lens and ask deeper questions.
 Who is this ultimately for?
 What value chain reaction must occur for our customer to meet their goals?
 How do we help their users succeed?